How to Become a Product Manager: The Ultimate Guide

 Once you’ve learned the essential skills to become a product manager, created your portfolio, and built your professional network, it’s time to apply for your first product management job!

 Like any other job, you should tailor your resume and cover letter to highlight your relevant experiences and skills for the job you’re applying for.
-Highlight relevant or transferable skills that will support your work in this role or industry.
-If you are new to product management, your resume and cover letter should demonstrate the work you’ve done to educate yourself on the role and the field.
+Highlight relevant or transferable skills to support your work in this role or industry.
+If you are new to product management, your resume and cover letter should demonstrate how you have educated yourself on the role and the field.

 You can find product manager job openings on job boards like: